knocklabs/docs/pages/send-notifications/setting-preferences.md

 ### Client integration

 The preference API can also be invoked from the front-end, providing you have authenticated a user first and have a valid API token.
-Please note: only the current users preferences can be set from the client.
+Please note: only the current user's preferences can be set from the client.

-### Retrieving the preferences for the current user
+### Retrieve the preferences for the current user

 ```javascript Get preferences
 import Knock from "@knocklabs/client";